suzuqn/suzuqn/README.md

 ### Hi there 👋
-I’m currently working on symbolic music research 🎵 using DNNs.
+I’m currently working on symbolic music research 🎵 using DNNs, including
-For example:
 - arranging music for musical instruments 🎹🎸🎺
 - creating and manipulating musical scores 🎼
 - music information retrieval 🔍

+My recent work ["Score Transformer"](https://github.com/suzuqn/ScoreTransformer) focuses on making musical scores from MIDI.

 <!--
 **suzuqn/suzuqn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.